TedHusted/awake/awake.md/awake.md

 ###

 Lt.
-Callahan and Dr. Marquez meet over a secure video call.
+Callahan and Dr. Marquez meet over a secure media call.

 “Thank you for meeting with me, Dr. Marquez.”